gsantoro/blog/content/posts/kubernetes dev environment.md

 My company opted for Marathon, so I didn't have the chance to play with Kubernetes for quite a while.

-By 2021 when I first started looking into Kubernetes in my personal time, all the online resources, courses and books would suggest you use [Minikube](https://minikube.sigs.k8s.io/).
+By 2021 when I first started looking into Kubernetes in my personal time, all the online resources, courses, and books would suggest you use [Minikube](https://minikube.sigs.k8s.io/).
 It was supported both on my Linux desktop and my MacBook laptop.
 It was an easy choice.

 I can't remember exactly when I learned that Docker Desktop was able to run Kubernetes, but I never considered that an option since I had adopted already other solutions.